 We are always mindful of the time slot in which we go out.
 As our regular viewers will know, Carol has been pushed to her limits by her brother and her unusual outburst reflected her frustration.

-India's Central Board of Film Certification (CBFC) has withdrawn its controversial list of swear words after a majority of members voted against the list at a
+India's Central Board of Film Certification (CBFC) has withdrawn its controversial list of swear words after a majority of members voted against the list at a meeting on Friday.

-It was in February this year when the crazed chairman Pahlaj Nihalani issued a list of swear words to all regional officers in the certification body and directed that films with innuendo, profanities, those glorifying bloodshed or violence against women
+It was in February this year when the crazed chairman Pahlaj Nihalani issued a list of swear words to all regional officers in the certification body and directed that films with innuendo, profanities, those glorifying bloodshed or violence

-would not get certification.
+against women would not get certification.

 The decision did initiate uproar by the film-makers and even the board members against CBFC chairman for his dictatorial approach .